bvancamp99/MultiPaste/README.md

 <h3> Working on </h3>
 <ul>
+  <li>Use instances of FileInfo/DirectoryInfo instead of strings for files/folders.
+Those classes include a lot of cool stuff and would be useful to have on-hand!</li>
   <li>Option to edit items.
-Currently, we use an "edit" button.
-We could also give the edit option via separate menu items in the Other Options dropdown, e.g. "Edit text item" or "Edit file item."
+This feature could be offered via separate menu items in the Other Options dropdown, e.g. "Edit text item" or "Edit file item."
 Although it might be better just to have one menu item and/or one button for editing, and the window that pops up is dynamically determined based on the type of ClipboardItem.
 This would mean we need to make separate forms for each ClipboardItem type, so at most 5 (could be less if we can conflate, say, forms for the items that use a file system).</li>
 </ul>

 <h3> Fix </h3>